 *Note: These percentages reflect estimates of the transgender population (ages 13+) living in the 50 states and the District of Columbia.
 Estimates of transgender people in the U.S. territories or under age 13 are not available, and so cannot be reflected here.
 Population estimates are from The Williams Institute.

-State State Explicitly Defines “Sex” Throughout State Law To Allow Discrimination Against Transgender People
+State State Explicitly Defines “Sex” Through State Law To Allow Discrimination Against Transgender People State Explicitly Defines “Sex” Through State Executive Order To Allow Discrimination Against Transgender People

 Alabama